 The reported prevalence at appendectomy is 0.2-0.3%.
 They are thought to typically present in middle-aged individuals, particularly considering the epidemiology of the mucinous neoplasms.
-Though carcinoid tumor is the most common primary appendiceal neoplasm in surgical pathology series, mucoceles due to neoplasms are the most common appendiceal tumors detected on imaging.7
+Though carcinoid tumour is the most common primary appendiceal neoplasm in surgical pathology series, mucoceles due to neoplasms are the most common appendiceal tumours detected on imaging 7.

 The term mucocele is simply a macroscopic description of an appendix that is grossly distended by mucus 7,12.
-They may be caused by either benign or malignant lesions, categorized into four histologic types:
+They may be caused by either benign or malignant lesions, categorised into four histologic types:

-- mucus retention cyst (due to obstruction most commonly by a fecalith)
+- mucus retention cyst (due to obstruction most commonly by a faecolith)

 - mucosal hyperplasia (analogous to a hyperplastic colonic polyp)

 - mucinous cystadenoma of appendix (most common 11)

 - myxoglobulosis: a rare mucocele variant seen with multiple small intraluminal globules which can calcify and produce 1-10 mm mobile calcifications